-California State University, Stanislaus serves a diverse student body of more than 9,000 at two locations in the Central Valley — a beautiful 228-acre campus in the Northern San Joaquin Valley, one of the most productive agricultural regions in the world.
-Widely recognized for its dedicated faculty and high-quality academic programs, the university offers more than 100 majors, minors and areas of concentration, along with 24 master's degree programs and a doctorate in educational leadership.
+California State University, Stanislaus serves a diverse student body of more than 9,000 at two locations in the Central Valley — a beautiful 228-acre campus in Turlock and the Stockton Center, located in the city’s historic Magnolia District.
+Widely recognized for its dedicated faculty and high-quality academic programs, the University offers more than 100 majors, minors and areas of concentration, along with 24 master's degree programs and a doctorate in educational leadership.